eliasu/tyfte/content/collections/pages/home.md

     content:
       -
         type: text
-        text: "We're a studio for artisan digital design from Berlin with" -
-    type: set
-    attrs:
-      id: lo8ku4pf
-      values:
-        type: tooltip
-        headline: love
-        text: 'give em love'
-  -
-    type: paragraph
-    attrs:
-      class: null
-    content:
-      -
-        type: text
-        text: '.
-We are your passionate partners, accompanying you from ' -
+        text: 'We are your passionate partners, accompanying you from ' -
     type: set
     attrs: